Training Troubles: Unraveling the Secrets to Successfully Handling Your Dog’s Teenage Phase

 The beginning and end of adolescence in dogs can vary depending on the breed and individual dog.
 Generally, adolescence starts around six months of age when dogs reach sexual maturity.
 However, larger breeds may have a longer adolescence period that extends up to two years.
 It's important to note that these are rough estimates, and every dog is unique.
 Paying attention to your dog's behavior and consulting with your veterinarian can help you determine when they enter and exit the teenage phase.

 It's also worth mentioning that dogs may experience a second phase of adolescence known as the “teenage rebellion” around one year of age.
 This phase is characterized by a resurgence of challenging behaviors, similar to those observed during the initial teenage phase.
-Patience, consistency, and positive reinforcement training methods are essential during this time to address any regression in behavior.
+Patience, consistency, and training methods are essential during this time to address any regression in behavior.

 Challenges faced during the teenage phase